-This list becomes far more interesting to compile if massive pop superstars from Madonna to Whitney Houston to Janet Jackson are deemed ineligible for inclusion.
+This list of the best and brightest women in '80s rock music becomes far more interesting to compile once massive pop superstars from Madonna to Whitney Houston to Janet Jackson are deemed ineligible for inclusion.
 That's because '80s rock harbored a number of worthy artists that often played second fiddle to the era's prominent pop stars.
 Now is their chance to shine as confident female performers unintimidated by the usually masculine-leaning hierarchy of rock music.
 Here's my list - in no particular order - of the most influential and quintessential female rockers of the '80s.
 Let the arguments ensue.

 1. Tina Turner